Liz Truss warns ‘not all decisions will be popular’ as she pledges energy bill action

 An announcement on energy security and costs will be made within a week if she beats her rival to become Conservative leader, she said.

-Despite gathering storm clouds and warnings her response to the crisis could have to be on the scale of the Covid furlough scheme she said that “Britain has been though worse, frankly.”
+Despite gathering storm clouds and warnings her response to the crisis could have to be on the scale of the Covid furlough scheme she said that “Britain has been through worse, frankly.”

-But she insisted she did not underestimate the challenges her government will face.

-And she warned the public, who did not get a say in the choice of the new prime minister, that there would be difficult decisions ahead and “not all those decisions will be popular”.

 Register for free to continue reading